SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-snippets.md

     > [!NOTE]
     > If the property grid has a header that ends with AjaxDelta, you should ignore those properties because they apply to the controls related to the Minimal Download Strategy, which is disabled for master pages and page layouts created through Design Manager.

 8. After you configure any properties, choose **Update**.
-This updates both the preview and the HTML snippet on the left side of the page, so that the markup reflects your custom settings.
+This updates the HTML snippet on the left side of the page, so that the markup reflects your custom settings.
 You can always choose **Reset** to return all properties to their default settings.

 9. On the left side of the Snippet Gallery, under **HTML Snippet**, choose **Copy to Clipboard**.